OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Start-Process.md

 ### -PassThru

 Returns a process object for each process that the cmdlet started.
-By default, this cmdlet does not generate any output.
+By default, this cmdlet doesn't generate any output.

 ```yaml